-Nguyen may have been a self-confessed menace who often caused trouble in his household and in the classroom, but that mischievousness was initially curbed when he took up rugby at age 10.
-He was quite successful, even playing for worthwhile junior rugby clubs, including the West Magpies.
+As a child, Nguyen admits he often caused trouble at home and in the classroom, but his mischievousness was curbed when he took up rugby aged 10 and performed well for junior rugby clubs, including the West Magpies.

-The remaining flames of mischief were stomped out in his late teenage years.
-Just before his 17th birthday, he met his future wife Brooke, and life changed forever.
-Three years later, in May 2009, the couple had their first child.
+He also grew up fast in his late teenage years when he met his future wife, Brooke, just before his 17th birthday.
+Three years later, in May 2009, they had their first child.

 “[Having a son] made me realize I had to step up as the man of the family.
 We stopped going out, and everything was about our child,” Nguyen explains.

 “At first, I was all about my mates and going out was the thing.
-We thought we were invincible.
-But then she [Brooke] became the sole person I had to look after, and my son did as well.
+We thought we were invincible, but then [Brooke] became the sole person I had to look after, and my son did as well.
 It made me become a man.”

-“It was time for me to bring my skills to the cage, and see what I could do.”
+“It was time for me to bring my skills to the cage, and see what I could do,” he says.

 Making Martial Arts History

-That victory was one of Nguyen’s career highlights, and was made extra special by having his faithful wife by his side.
+That is one of Nguyen’s proudest moments, and it was made extra special because his wife was by his side.

 “It is so surreal,” he recalls.
 “My wife was there for my match in my promotional debut, and she was in the cage when I got my hand raised after beating Gafurov.
 When I jumped off the cage, I saw my wife, and we had this moment again.”

-Nguyen followed that up with another career-defining performance three months later.
-The Aussie underdog stepped up in weight to challenge ONE Lightweight World Champion Eduard “Landslide” Folayang for his coveted title.
+Nguyen followed that up with another career-defining performance three months later when he stepped up in weight and captured the ONE Lightweight World Title from Eduard “Landslide” Folayang in another stunning upset.

-“The main thing martial arts has provided me with is discipline, and the values of life – not only through combat sports, but the family values of how people get together, meeting other people, learning their journeys, and experiencing your own,” the 28-year-old world champion states.
+“The main thing martial arts has provided me with is discipline, and the values of life – not only through combat sports, but the family values of how people get together, meeting other people, learning their journeys, and experiencing your own,” he adds.